suryapandian/drona/content/karam_kodupom.md

 Mrs Archana and Karthik from Arasan Group and Lima fireworks gifted crackers for all the children of Jeevakal, Gandhimathi Ashram and Avai homes.

-Drona Adademy extends gratitude to all who made this happen.
+<i> Drona Adademy extends gratitude to all who made this happen.
-Happy Diwali to everyone!
+A hand written note on the funds distribution and diwali wishes from Drona to everyone! <i>

 <div  style="width: 100%; overflow: hidden;">
 	 <div style="width: 60%; float: left;">
 		<img src="https://raw.githubusercontent.com/suryapandian/drona/main/content/images/deepawali.jpg" width="100%" height="50%"></img>